EbTech/EbTech.github.io/_posts/2017-06-18-out-of-hiding.md

 Er, why was that necessary?
 What are you, an agent of CERN?
 Fine, here's my story:

 5 years ago, I entered grad school with no clue of what I was trying to do or why.
 3.5 years, several great friendships and life lessons later, I dropped out, still having hardly a clue.
 So I did the modern equivalent of picking up some books, and dedicated myself to studies like never before.
-Free of any structured requirements, inspired in equal parts by sheer curiosity and by the very real challenges faced at my first job, I put my heart in the work.
+Free of any structured requirements, inspired in equal parts by sheer curiosity and by the very real challenges faced at work, I put my heart in the work.
 Turns out the web is chock-full of quality free resources!
-It didn't cost me a dime to learn:
+It didn't cost a dime to learn:

 * [Information theory](http://www.inference.org.uk/mackay/itila/book.html)
 * [Statistical mechanics](http://stp.clarku.edu/notes)